dashpradeep99/docker-complete-tutorial/6-networking.md

 > * Step2: Configure the engines to use key-value store
 > * Step3: Create the "RED" overlay network
 > * Step4: Run containers on the RED network
-> * Step5: Create the "RED" overlay network
+> * Step5: Create the "BLUE" overlay network
 > * Step6: Cross-Network Communication
 > * Step7: Reconnecting Containers